David Hemmings: Hollywood

-Hemmings then relocated to Hollywood.
+Hemmings then moved to Hollywood.
 He played supporting roles in Man, Woman and Child (1983) and Airwolf (1984).

-He also worked extensively as a director of television programmes including the action-adventure drama series Quantum Leap (e.g., the series premiere); the crime series Magnum, P.I. (in which he also played characters in several episodes); and two action-adventure series The A-Team and Airwolf (in which he also played the role of Doctor Charles Henry Moffet, twisted creator of Airwolf, in the pilot and the second-season episode "Moffett's Ghost" – a typographical error by the studio's titles unit).
-He once joked, "People thought I was dead.
+He also worked extensively as a director of television programmes, including the action-adventure drama series Quantum Leap (e.g. the series’ premiere); the crime series Magnum, P.I. (in which he also played characters in several episodes); and two action-adventure series, The A-Team and Airwolf (in which he also played the role of Doctor Charles Henry Moffet, twisted creator of Airwolf, in the pilot and the second-season episode "Moffett's Ghost" – a typographical error by the studio's titles unit).
+He once joked "People thought I was dead.
 But I wasn't.
 I was just directing The A-Team."

 Hemmings also directed the puzzle-contest video Money Hunt: The Mystery of the Missing Link (1984).
 He directed (and acted in) the television film The Key to Rebecca (1985), an adaptation of Ken Follett's 1980 novel of the same name.
 He also briefly served as a producer on the NBC crime-drama television series Stingray.

-He directed the drama film Dark Horse (1992) and as an actor returned to the voyeuristic preoccupations of his Blowup character with a plum part as the Big Brother-esque villain in the season-three opener for the television horror anthology series Tales From the Crypt.
+He directed the drama film Dark Horse (1992) and as an actor returned to the voyeuristic preoccupations of his Blowup character with a plum part as the Big Brother-esque villain in the series-three opener for the television horror anthology series Tales From the Crypt.

 Later years

-In later years, he had roles including appearing as Cassius in the historical epic film Gladiator (2000), with Russell Crowe, as well as appearing in the drama film Last Orders (2001) and the spy film Spy Game (2001).
-He appeared as Mr. Schermerhorn in the historical film Gangs of New York (2002), directed by Martin Scorsese.
+In later years he had roles that included Cassius in the historical epic film Gladiator (2000), with Russell Crowe, and in the drama film Last Orders (2001) and the spy film Spy Game (2001).
+He appeared as Mr Schermerhorn in the historical film Gangs of New York (2002), directed by Martin Scorsese.